galaxykate/tracery/ruby/readme.md

 * Currently does not support rulesets with conditionals, distributions, or ranked fallbacks
 * No current plan to support visualizations
-* Lacks robust test suite (similar to the js demo website)
-* Needs to be manually tested to ensure all features are working
 * Not yet compatible with `:symbolic` hash inputs

+## TODO

+* Manually test to ensure all features are working
+* Robust test suite (similar to the js demo website)
-* Ruby gem
+* Ruby gem (versioning, etc.)
-* ~~See if it works with JSON input grammars~~ works fine with JSON
+* Create new modifiers based on Rails inflection library